taf-society/Durbyn.jl/docs/src/grammar.md

 Durbyn provides an expressive, composable grammar for defining forecasting models.
 This unified interface lets you describe ARIMA, SARIMA, and exponential smoothing models with concise, readable syntax using the `@formula` macro and specialized model specifications.

+Future releases will extend this grammar to support additional statistical models (state space models, structural time series, etc.) and machine learning forecasting methods, all accessible through the same consistent interface.

 ---

 ## Overview